Community GHG Emissions

 Cambridge has established a Municipal GHG reduction goal of 30% below 2008 levels by 2020, with a stretch goal of 35%, and Net-Zero by 2050.

-Cambridge has reduced its GHG emissions by 38% between 2008 and 2022 by decreasing energy use, switching to cleaner fuels, and reducing waste.
+Cambridge has reduced its GHG emissions from Municipal operations by 38% between 2008 and 2022 by decreasing energy use, switching to cleaner fuels, and reducing waste.

 How You Can Help